eduuh/blog/content/en/posts/bashscripting.md

 note: think of absolute as a full path.

-## using Relative directory references
+### using Relative directory references

-**Relative directory referece** allow you to specify a destination directory reference relative to your current location.
+**Relative directory reference** allow you to specify a destination directory reference relative to your current location.
 A Relative directory reference doest start with a folowrd slash.

-Relative directory reference starts with eithe a directory name (if you're traversing to a directory under your current directory) or a special character.
+**Relative directory reference** starts with either a directory name (if you're traversing to a directory under your current directory) or a special character.

     edd@edd:~/Documents$ ls
     edd@edd:~/Documents$ cd ~/Desktop

 You can use a relative directory reference with the *cd* command is any directory containg subdirectoroies.
 You can also use a special character to indcate a relative directory location.

-The two special character used for *relative directory reference** are :
+The two special character used for *relative directory reference**.

 * The single dot (.) to represent the current directory
-    * The double dot (..) to represent the parent directory You can use the single dot but it doesn't make sense to use it with the cd command.
+* The double dot (..) to represent the parent directory

+You can use the single dot but it doesn't make sense to use it with the cd command.
 The double dot character is extremely handy when trying to traverse a directory and need to go to your **Downloads** directory.

      edwin@server: ~/Documents$ pwd
      /home/edd/Documents
-   edwin@server: ~/Documents$ cd ../Downloads edwin@server: ~/Downloads cd ../Downloads
+     edwin@server: ~/Documents$ cd ../Downloads
+     edwin@server: ~/Downloads cd ../Downloads

-  .. takes you back up one level to your home directory.

-> ## Use absolute path if it makes sense to use.
+> ###### Use absolute path if it makes sense to use.

-## Listing Files and Diretory.
+### Listing Files and Diretory.

 To list the content of a directory we use the **ls** command.